IATI/IATI-XSLT/helpers/code_list_lookups/README.markdown

 </xsl:template>
 ```

+## Notes

+Tested with the XSLT transformations on eXist.
+Some other parsers/parsing environments may not accept the document('') trick used to embed the code-lists in the XSLT.

 ##To Do

 The current way of looking up template values does not make use of keys (I struggled to get this to work), but I believe this means it should be possible to implement a more efficient way of running lookups - particularly with larger lookup tables.